The Core Component Image Component is an adaptive image component.

 In addition, the Image Component supports lazy loading to defer loading of the actual image asset until it is visible in the browser, increasing the responsiveness of your pages.

 By default, the Image Component is powered by the Adaptive Image Servlet.
-Please see the document Adaptive Image Servlet for details on how it works.
+See Adaptive Image Servlet for details on how it works.

 The Image Component (as of release 2.13.0) supports Dynamic Media assets.
 When enabled, these features offer the ability to add Dynamic Media image assets with a simple drag-and-drop or via the assets browser just as you would any other image.
 In addition, image modifiers, image presets, and smart crops are also supported.